RyuZhihao123/CHITreeProject/README.md

 This is the official repository of paper "DeepTreeSketch: Neural Graph Prediction for Faithful 3D Tree Modeling from Sketches.
 Zhihao Liu, et al., ACM CHI, 2024".

+In this stage we first shared our tree dataset, the full codes will be released after the final acceptance (currently this paper is conditionally accepted).

+Please refer to my [[homepage]](https://ryuzhihao123.github.io/) for my other projects and codes.

 ## 1. Tree Dataset
 In the very beginning, we implemented a very comprehensive **Parametric l-system algorithm** for creating diverse high-quality 3D tree models automatically as the training dataset.
 This algorithm contributes the majority (approx. 90%) of our training set, while the rest are the real-world trees reconstructed from point clouds and images.